 I was inexorably drawn to the highest point at Blawith Knott which, coupled with Beacon tarn, makes an obvious focus for the walk.
 However the paths themselves do not necessarily help plan a walk.
 Most are made by sheep and lead nowhere useful.
 I would urge any visitor to choose your own sheep track and accept that it may just disappear into the bracken.
 Woodland Fell and Beacon Tarn typifies what is so good about the area.
 Looking for the best walk leads you in to such places, areas you would not normally visit.

 Take your time.
 The paths are not obvious so wander off and discover your own favourite place.

 Woodland Fell and Beacon Tarn are one of my favourite 25 walks in the Lake District.

 This is an area perfect for those wanting to practice their navigation skills.
-The Cumbria Way is an obvious path but nothing else is, all compass work, a feel for the land and avoiding misleading sheep tracks.
+The Cumbria Way is an obvious path.
+However no other paths help.
+It is all compass work, a feel for the land, slopes and man made walls.